How Accurate is the Georgia DUI Breath Test?

 This was clearly illustrated in a study conducted with Listerine mouthwash on a breath machine and reported in an article entitled “Field Sobriety Testing: Intoxilyzers and Listerine Antiseptic”, published in the July 1985 issue of The Police Chief (page 70).
 Seven individuals were tested at a police station, with readings of .00%.
 Each then rinsed his mouth with 20 milliliters of Listerine mouthwash for 30 seconds in accordance with directions on the label.
 All seven were then tested on the machine at intervals of one, three, five and ten minutes.

 The results indicated an average reading of .43% blood-alcohol concentration — indicating a level that, if accurate, approaches lethal proportions.
 After three minutes, the average level was still .20%, despite the absence of any alcohol in the system.
-Even after five minutes, the average level was .11% — well over the legal limit.
+Even after five minutes, the average level was .11%, which is well over the legal limit.